 LIQUID CAPITAL

 This series of speculative sculptures and installations examines the body as both monument and glitch, exploring what happens when the physical self becomes a carrier for digital consciousness.
-Each figure, cast entirely in bronze yet rendered in vivid chromatic variations, occupies the liminal space between presence and absence, solidity and liquidity.
+Each figure, envisioned entirely in bronze yet rendered in vivid chromatic variations, occupies the liminal space between presence and absence, solidity and liquidity, asset and liability.

 LIQUID CAPITAL